North Dakota farmland purchase tied to Gates stirs emotion

 Wrigley said the corporate farming inquiry goes out “as a matter of course” when his office is notified of farmland sales, in this case Red River Trust’s $13.5 million purchase of property in two counties from wealthy northeastern North Dakota potato growers Campbell Farms.
 Phone calls to Campbell Farms went unanswered.

-“It’s meant to get everybody up to speed on what the ownership arrangement is and what are their intentions are for the land,” Wrigley said.
+“It’s meant to get everybody up to speed on what the ownership arrangement is and what their intentions are for the land,” Wrigley said.
 “If it complies with state law, the matter goes forward.
 If not, they’re informed they’re going to have to divest of the land.”

 Corporations are exempted from the law if the land is necessary “for residential or commercial development; the siting of buildings, plants, facilities, industrial parks, or similar business or industrial purposes of the corporation or limited liability company; or for uses supportive of or ancillary to adjacent non agricultural land for the benefit of both land parcels,” the law reads.